Tovbolat Kurchaloevsky: Biography

-Born into Chechen family of the Kurchaloy clan (teip) in Kurchaloy around the 1830s, Tovbolat was the descendant of Bersa Sheikh.
+Born into a Chechen family of the Kurchaloy clan (teip) in Kurchaloy around the 1830s, Tovbolat was a descendant of Bersa Sheikh.
 His father Sulim was a participant of the Caucasian War on the side of Imam Shamil and took an active part in the founding of Kurchaloy.
 He died in battle with the Russian forces.
-Tovbolat was engaged in farming in his farm before leaving for abrechestvo, at the same time he drove herds of horses to the high-mountain Georgian village Shatili, he was the first Kurchaloevtsy who used this route through the mountain passes, through which later there were regular trade campaigns.
+Tovbolat was engaged in farming at his farm before leaving for abrechestvo, at the same time he drove herds of horses to the high-mountain Georgian village Shatili, he was the first Kurchaloevtsy who used this route through the mountain passes, through which later there were regular trade campaigns.
 In Shatili he established friendly relations with the Khevsurs.
 Soon he himself began breeding thoroughbred horses for sale in Georgia.
 He became a murid of the Chechen Sufi Bamat-Girey-Hajji Mitaev of Avtura.

 Because of the imperial policy of military and economic blockade, Chechens began to assemble mounted detachments to raid Cossack villages, one of which included Tovbolat.
 The raid was the main test of Tovbolat's personal merits.
 Successful raids over the Terek affected his popularity among the people.
 During the Conquest of the Caucasus by the Russian Empire, the Russians called abreks any unfriendly highlanders who, alone or in small groups, waged partisan warfare against the conquerors.